pywbem/pywbem/docs/intro.rst

 Installing to native Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describes the installation of pywbem into a native Windows environment (i.e. without using a UNIX-like environment; for that, see :ref:`Installing to a UNIX-like environment under Windows`):
+This section describes the installation of pywbem into a *native Windows environment*.
+That is an environment where the Windows command processor is used to run any commands.
+Tools from UNIX-like environments may or may not be present in the PATH.

 * Prerequisites:

-  - The Python environment into which you want to install must be the current Python environment, and must have at least the following Python packages
+  - The Python environment into which you want to install must be the active Python environment, and must have at least the following Python packages
     installed: